 07958 300 027

-Over the last 12 years Seamus has developed expertise in defending cases involving the proceeds of crime.
-He has advised many clients defending and limiting the restraint of their personal and business assets and has successfully represented clients in large numbers of contested, multi-million pound, criminal confiscation proceedings and related civil proceedings including civil recovery proceedings.
+Over the last 18 years Seamus has developed expertise in defending cases of fraud and the proceeds of crime, most recently cases prosecuted by local and National Trading Standards.
+He has advised many clients defending and limiting the restraint and freezing of their personal and business assets and has successfully represented clients in large numbers of contested, multi-million pound, criminal confiscation proceedings and related civil proceedings including civil recovery proceedings.

 Seamus has proven experience of dealing with serious and Very High Cost Cases (VHCC).
 He is also recognised as a VHCC case manager by the Legal Services Commission.

-- R v P – client acquitted at the Old Bailey of conspiracy to defraud an insurance company.
+• R v P – company director client acquitted at the Old Bailey of conspiracy to defraud an insurance company.
 Only defendant to stand trial (others pleaded guilty).

-- R v L – Fraudulent Trading case.
-After a successful submission of “no case to answer” our client, a former solicitor and owner of an insurance brokerage, was acquitted of fraudulently trading to defraud the creditors of an insurance brokerage and a property holding company.
+• R v L – Fraudulent Trading case.
+After a successful submission of “no case to answer” our client, a former solicitor and owner of an insurance brokerage, was acquitted of fraudulently trading to defraud the creditors of of an insurance brokerage and a property holding company of over £15 million.
 Our client was the only defendant to be acquitted in this case.